 A few weeks ago I called out the top 2 reasons why you’ve most likely brushed off the idea of adding the Solar Panel Hanger to your solar installation toolbox.

-In part one I addressed at length reason #1, which basically covered why installers think the tool isn’t going to really make a difference for them, followed by an in depth look into the multifaceted uses the tool has which could absolutely reduce some of the day to day challenges for a solar installer.
+In part one I addressed at length reason #1, which covered why installers think the tool isn’t going to really make a difference for them, followed by an in-depth look into the multifaceted uses the tool has which could reduce some of the day-to-day challenges for a solar installer.
 If you missed it, hop over to the article now so the stage is fully set when I dive into reason #2, the cost.

 Let me start with my favorite part of the rationale above . . .